hul20/Pasabay/QUICK_START.md

 ```bash
 flutter run -d chrome
 ```
-This works perfectly with Firebase and allows rapid development.
+This works perfectly with Supabase and allows rapid development.

 ### Run on Android Emulator
 ```bash